 General Project Background:

 The Town of North Andover Senior Center is currently located in Downtown North Andover at 120 Rear Main Street, which is directly behind Town Hall.
 It is a two story building comprised of roughly 7,800 square feet.
-The ground floor contains several meeting rooms, offices and storage spaces as well as a kitchen and living room.
+The ground floor contains several meeting rooms, offices and storage spaces, as well as a kitchen and living room.
 The upper floor contains two offices.

-As the population of seniors has grown in North Andover over the last decade, it has become increasingly important for the Town to focus on ways to best serve this population.
+As the population of seniors in North Andover has grown over the last decade, it has become increasingly important for the Town to focus on ways to best serve this population.
 At the time the Facilities Master Plan was completed in 2012, the space programming needs for a new Senior Center were determined to be 17,000 square feet, and the project proposal was for an addition on the current building.